Skip to content

 • is not – continued since 9 september 2018

-t-penned ain't think phibia
+t-penned by ain't think phibia

 The Pyramid of Capitalist System

-• legal, politics, system, world
+• business, economy, history, inventions, legal, politics, system, world

-latest public frames are applied from May 1st 2025, until now, May's correlation is 9 days this page is DDOVed
+repertoire unattended - propelled & managed by 1518 radio it | latest public frames are applied from September 1st 2025, until now, correlation is 4 days this page is DDOVed

 © copyright 2013-2030 all rights reserved | air-cavitas-oris | 1518 & projects steering committee |